|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Thus when working with clients from nondominant cultures, transference issues based on race or ethnicity may have more to do with the culturally different client’s level of cultural identity development than with the primary caretakers of the traditional analytical framework.
 As such, cross-cultural counseling in which transference becomes apparent may need to adopt a cultural framework instead.

-For therapists who work with clients from nondominant cultures... frequently the therapist’s reaction to the client will have more to do with his or her own level of cultural identity development.
+♦ For therapists who work with clients from nondominant cultures... frequently the therapist’s reaction to the client will have more to do with his or her own level of cultural identity development.
 As you are well aware, even though codes of ethics exist for your profession, therapists are not exempt from racial or ethnic stereotypes.
-According to Sciarra, the more highly developed a therapist’s cultural identity is, the greater the therapist’s capacity for openness to and an enrichment by clients from different cultures.
+According to Sciarra, the more highly developed a therapist’s cultural identity is, the greater the therapist’s capacity for openness to, and enrichment by, clients from different cultures.

 In my experience, to maintain professional ethical standards, multicultural therapists need to be courageously honest with themselves in admitting racist attitudes or ethnic stereotypes that might result in negative reactions to culturally diverse clients.
 Ethically to be a sensitive multicultural therapist you may constantly scrutinize how two diverse cultures, your own culture and your client’s culture, impact the counseling relationship.
 Do you agree?